 Aurora Flight Sciences & Piper Aircraft & Lepron in 3D Printing Technologies

-Piper Aircraft manufactures equipment with polycarbonates (PC) which can endure 3000 to 6000 psi hydroforming pressure.
-Furthermore, Aurora Flight Science developed wings which weigh one third of the metal parts extremely dense.
+Piper Aircraft manufactures equipment with polycarbonates (PC) which can endure 3000 to 6000 psi Hydroforming pressure.
+Furthermore, Aurora Flight Science developed wings, which weigh one third of the metal parts extremely dense.
 Those wings have circuitry integrated.
-In order to use remotely controlled helicopters, Lepron produced 200 different models.
+In order to use remote controlled helicopters, Lepron produced 200 different models.
 Aerospace industries are required to substitute tiny parts with 3D printed components, thus reducing the machinery’s weight.
 Examples include armrests, seat belts, food tray and several other components.

 NASA Additive Manufacturing

 In a pressurized cabin in the spacecrafts, NASA recently built a rover reported as Desert RATS.
 The rover will carry people to Mars.
 This contains 70 3D imprints from flame retardant vents and containers, camera mounts, wide glass doors, front bumpers, advanced electronics, and many more.
-The materials used to 3D print of the rover component were Acrylonitrile butadiene styrene (ABS), PC/ABS (Polycarbonate/Acrylonitrile Butadiene Styrene) and Polycarbonate (PC) and they were developed with the 3D printing machine, FDM Stratasys.
+The materials used to 3D print of the rover component where Acrylonitrile butadiene styrene (ABS), PC/ABS (Polycarbonate / Acrylonitrile Butadiene Styrene) and Polycarbonate (PC) and they were developed by the 3D printing machine, FDM Stratasys.